-Many people experience mood swings and other psychological symptoms before a period.
-For most, the symptoms are relatively mild.
-However, some females may experience severe symptoms that interfere with their personal relationships and day-to-day life.
+Mood changes and other psychological symptoms are common before a period.
+For some people, the symptoms of premenstrual syndrome (PMS) can be severe enough to interfere with their relationships and daily life.

 This article outlines the causes of mood swings before a period and lists other symptoms that may occur around this time.
 We also provide information on how to treat mood swings, and when to see a doctor.